chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 console.log(descriptor.get.name); // "get firstName"
 ```

-In this example, `doSomething.name` is `"doSomethingElse"` because the function expression itself has a name, and that name takes priority over the variable to which the function was assigned.
+<u>In this example, `doSomething.name` is `"doSomethingElse"` because the function expression itself has a name, and that name takes priority over the variable to which the function was assigned</u>.
 The `name` property of `person.sayName()` is `"sayName"`, as the value was interpreted from the object literal.
 Similarly, `person.firstName` is actually a getter function, so its name is `"get firstName"` to indicate this difference.
 Setter functions are prefixed with `"set"` as well.
 (Both getter and setter functions must be retrieved using `Object.getOwnPropertyDescriptor()`.)

-There are a couple of other special cases for function names, too.
-Functions created using `bind()` will have their names prefixed with `"bound"` and functions created using the `Function` constructor have a name of `"anonymous"`, as in this example:
+**There are a couple of other special cases for function names, too.
+Functions created using `bind()` will have their names prefixed with `"bound"` and functions created using the `Function` constructor have a name of `"anonymous"**`, as in this example:

 ```js
 var doSomething = function() {